gslease/Research-Logs/researchlog.md

 ## What I Learned
 I cannot, in all honesty, think of anything new that I learned this week.
 Rather, this week helped me perfect my skills in constructive group collaberation, as well as comprimise.

+# Research Log Week 4

+## Assignment
+The majority of this week's research log was dedicated to finding sources for information regarding how to write an analytical report.

+## What I Learned
+This week, I learned how to use Google Forms.
+This was not something I had expected to learn in this class, but it may be helpful to know in the future if I need to determine what a given group's general opinion about an issue is.